 - Receiving Payment: As a cash home buyer, R&H ensures swift payment, releasing the agreed-upon funds shortly after the closing.
 There’s no waiting for bank loan approvals or unexpected delays.

 R&H Distressed Properties stands out in its commitment to simplifying the sale of fire damaged homes.
+They’re rehabilitating fire damaged houses near you, even if using your homeowner’s insurance company.
 Their approach is built on transparency, fairness, and understanding the unique challenges homeowners face in such circumstances.
-Whether it’s the convenience of selling sell fire damaged house “as is” or the speed of a cash transaction, partnering with R&H means a hassle-free and advantageous selling experience.
+Whether it’s previous fire damage for your house, the convenience of selling sell fire damaged house “as is” or the speed of a cash transaction, partnering with R&H means a hassle-free and advantageous selling experience.
 Ready to sell fire damaged house California?

 Preparing Your Fire Damaged Property for Sale